kubernauts/tk8/docs/en/provisioner/baremetal/baremetal.md

 The aim of this guide is to provide a reference for deploying kubernetes on a bare metal infrastructure with the option of a Load balancer service type.

-This guide will make use of the kubernetes agnostic tool TK8.
+This guide will make use of the kubernetes agnostic tool, TK8.

-TK8 is a tool that is able to install vanilla kubernetes on cloud platforms and bare metal infrastructures, it is currently based on the kubespray project.
+TK8 is a tool that is able to install vanilla kubernetes on cloud platforms and bare metal infrastructures.
+It is currently based on the kubespray project.

 ## Prerequisites